-Things You Need to Know About Personal Injury / Motor Vehicle Accidents
+Things You Need to Know About Personal Injury / Car Accidents

 Being involved in a motor vehicle accident (MVA) without ending up seriously hurt is something to be thankful for.
-Many people report just minor injuries following a motor vehicle accident.
+Many people report just minor injuries following a car accident.
 But sometimes things don’t go as planned.
-To avoid the pitfalls that many motor vehicle accident victims make, here’s a crash course in what you’ll need to know following any motor vehicle accident.
+To avoid the pitfalls that many auto accident victims make, here’s a crash course in what you’ll need to know following any car accident.

 You Probably Won’t Need Extensive Treatment

-Although most Doctors of Chiropractic are notorious for treating motor vehicle accident injuries for long periods of time, very few motor vehicle accident injuries need extended treatment.
-Most motor vehicle accident injuries are minor and will resolve with 3-6 treatments in our office.
-Dr. Brown holds Advanced Certification in Whiplash & Brain Injury from the Spine Research Institute of San Diego, he has the experience and expertise to resolve your injuries with as few treatments as possible.
-If you do have a more serious injury that needs extensive treatment, Dr. Brown will do that and will coordinate your care with medical doctors and attorneys if necessary.
+Although most Doctors of Chiropractic are notorious for treating auto accident injuries for long periods of time, very few car accident injuries need extended treatment.
+Most auto accident injuries are minor and will resolve with 3-6 treatments in our office.
+Dr. Brown holds Advanced Certification in Whiplash & Brain Injury from the Spine Research Institute of San Diego, he has the experience and expertise to resolve your car accident injuries with as few treatments as possible.
+If you do have a more serious auto accident injury that needs extensive treatment, Dr. Brown will do that and will coordinate your care with medical doctors and attorneys if necessary.

 You Might Feel Worse Later

-Some injuries are painful right away.
+Some car accident injuries are painful right away.
 Others can take weeks to be noticed.
-Research conducted by Dr. Arthur Croft at the Spine Research Institute of San Diego suggests that as many as 45% of people with chronic neck pain attribute that pain to past motor vehicle accident trauma.
-Crashes are notorious for injuries that take some time to show up.
+Research conducted by Dr. Arthur Croft at the Spine Research Institute of San Diego suggests that as many as 45% of people with chronic neck pain attribute that pain to past auto accident trauma.
+Car crashes are notorious for injuries that take some time to show up.

 Taking the time to get examined by Dr. Brown, who has Advanced Certification in Whiplash & Brain Injury from the Spine Research Institute of San Diego, is always a good idea, even when only minor aches are present.
 Below are a few symptoms that may suggest that you could be more hurt than you think: